seung-lab/cloud-files/README.md

 binaries = cf[:100] # download the first 100 files
 ```

 `get` supports several different styles of input.
 The simplest takes a scalar filename and returns the contents of that file.
 However, you can also specify lists of filenames, a byte range request, and lists of byte range requests.
 You can provide a generator or iterator as input as well.
+Order is not guaranteed.

 When more than one file is provided at once, the download will be threaded using preemptive or cooperative (green) threads depending on the `green` setting.
 If `progress` is set to true, a progress bar will be displayed that counts down the number of files to download.

 `get_json` is the same as get but it will parse the returned binary as JSON data encoded as utf8 and returns a dictionary.
+Order is guaranteed.

 Cloud Cost: Usually about $0.40 per million requests.